Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 What Changed in 2025–2026 That Made the Old Rules Obsolete

 In 2025, the federal government cut PNP allocations by roughly 50% nationally.
 Housing pressure, healthcare strain, and infrastructure concerns drove the decision.
-Saskatchewan went from around 8,000 nominations in 2024 to just 3,625 at the start of 2025 — a 55% cut.
+Saskatchewan dropped from around 8,000 nominations in 2024 to just 3,625 at the start of 2025.
+That’s a 55% cut in a single year.

 The federal government also introduced a rule requiring 75% of all PNP nominees to already be temporary residents living in Canada.
-That policy devastated overseas applicants.
-Saskatchewan froze its overseas draws entirely.
+That policy hit overseas applicants hard.
+Saskatchewan froze its overseas draws.
 Ontario followed.
-Most provinces pivoted to only nominating people already working in the province.
+Most provinces shifted to nominating only people already working inside the country.

 • The 75% temporary-resident quota was not re-imposed on Saskatchewan for 2026, freeing the province to recruit from overseas again